 Deadline Day is the final day to submit a development application to the Community Development Department to be scheduled for a particular Planning Commission meeting.
 Deadline days are Mondays, occurring once a month.
 In order to make the deadline, your completed application must arrive by 3:00 p.m. on the deadline day.
-To see the schedule of deadline days and Planning Commission meetings, see the Filing Schedule.
+To see the schedule of deadline days and Planning Commission meetings, see the current Filing Schedule.

 The day following a deadline day is the day for Distribution of Exhibits.
 Along with a copy of the application, 11" x 17" copies of the exhibits submitted such as elevations, and site plans are distributed to each member of the Staff Review Committee.
 You may access a copy of the current agenda and packet by clicking on the link above and selecting "Staff Review" in the drop-down box.

 Projects assigned to project planners.
 Each application is assigned to a staff planner who will review the application and write a staff report for the project.

 Applicants notified of Staff Review Meeting Appointments.
 If an application is scheduled for Staff Review, the applicant will be called and notified of their scheduled Staff Review Meeting time for the following Thursday.